 - Financial guarantees represent contracts in which the bank is a guarantor or guarantor of funds or current accounts against other parties, and thus requires the bank to make certain payments to compensate the beneficiary from a loss incurred due to the failure of a debtor to pay when due in accordance with the terms of the loan.
-These financial guarantees are provided to banks, financial institutions and others on behalf of the bank's customers.

-- Funding commitments are commitments by which the bank is obligated to grant credit in accordance with pre-defined conditions and thus includes unused portions of the credit limits granted within the amounts that the bank expects to use in the future.
+These financial guarantees are provided to banks, financial institutions and others on behalf of the bank's customers. - Funding commitments are commitments by which the bank is obligated to grant credit in accordance with pre-defined conditions and thus includes unused portions of the credit limits granted within the amounts that the bank expects to use in the future.
 Initial recognition of contracts for financial guarantees and commitments to grant financing at interest rates below the market price in the financial statements at fair value at the date of granting the guarantee / commitment.
-Initially recognized fair value is amortized over the life of the guarantee / commitment.

-- On subsequent measurement, the measurement of the bank's commitment under the guarantee / commitment is measured as follows:
+Initially recognized fair value is amortized over the life of the guarantee / commitment. - On subsequent measurement, the measurement of the bank's commitment under the guarantee / commitment is measured through the amortized cost or the amount of impairment losses, whichever is greater.